sandervenema/wedf_openletter/README.md

 gid = www-data
 ```

-Then we're going to create the vassals directory, and symlink our `netzpolik_uwsgi.ini` script in this repository to that location:
+Then we're going to create the vassals directory, and symlink our `wedf_openletter_uwsgi.ini` script in this repository to that location:

 ```
 mkdir /etc/uwsgi/vassals
 cd /etc/uwsgi/vassals
-ln -s /path/to/this/repository/netzpolitik_uwsgi.ini netzpolitik_uwsgi.ini
+ln -s /path/to/this/repository/wedf_openletter_uwsgi.ini wedf_openletter_uwsgi.ini
 ```

 So now when we will start uwsgi in emperor mode, it will know of our application.
 Go ahead and try it now by executing `uwsgi /etc/uwsgi/emperor.ini`.
 It should find the vassal and start the 10 workers again.